Disc Golfers Credited With Putting Out Fire At Modesto Park

 At around 8 p.m.
 Sunday, a group of seven disc golfers were finishing a round of disc golf at East La Loma Park when they spotted a fire in the brush on a hillside.

+“I just said, ‘hey, fire’ and we sprung up out of our seats and took off toward the field,” said Joshua Murray.
+His fellow disc golfer, Bradley Fulfer is still in awe at the quick response.

+“It was the most amazing thing to see – nobody had second thoughts.
+Just, boom,” Fulfer said.

-The group, also known as Modesto Area Disc Golfers, immediately jumped into action by calling 9-1-1 and then rushed down the hillside into the creek to retrieve water to put out the flames, according to City of Modesto Parks, Recreation, & Neighborhoods’ Facebook page.
+The group, also known as Modesto Area Disc Golfers, immediately jumped into action by calling 9-1-1 and putting what little water they had on the flames.

+Steve Gregg said they made the most progress by stomping out the fire.

+“We just ran over there and started kicking it, stomping on it – trying to create a fire break and get the brush away,” Gregg said.
+“There were a couple of times we all backed off thinking we were going to lose control.”

 The fire grew rapidly but thanks to the timely and courageous efforts of these disc golfers, much an area of the park, and most importantly, neighboring homes were not damaged.
 Modesto Fire Department crews arrived at the scene to find the fire fully extinguished.